ISO 5426

 ISO 5426 ("Extension of the Latin alphabet coded character set for bibliographic information interchange") is a character set developed by ISO, similar to ISO/IEC 6937.
-It was first published in 1983.
+It was first published in 1980.

 Character set

 ISO 5426-2

 ISO 5426-2 ("Latin characters used in minor European languages and obsolete typography") is a second part to ISO 5426, published in 1996.
 It specifies a set of 70 characters, some of which do not exist in Unicode.
 Michael Everson proposed the missing characters in Unicode 3.0, but some were postponed for further study.
-Later, new evidence was found, and more was encoded.
-P with belt is probably an error for P with flourish.
+Later, new evidence was found, and more were encoded.
+P with belt is an error for P with flourish.
+P with middle tilde is an error for P with squirrel tail.
+The character at 0x42 will be encoded at U+1ACF in Unicode 17.0.